 This translation has been provided by Google Translate.
 Translation disclaimer

-If you have any queries about your certificate or service charges, please complete the form below providing as much detail as possible.
+If you have any queries about your service charges, please complete the form below providing as much detail as possible.

 Affordable tenancies have communal service charges included within the rent charge.
 You won’t see a breakdown of the services provided or the charges.
 Where applicable you may see a breakdown of personal charges, such as heating and hot water, personal electricity or water.
 These service charges are not included in the rent.

 Properties are grouped into blocks or estates for the purpose of apportioning service charges.
 The block or estate does not necessarily reflect the physical layout of a development.
 Service charges are apportioned to your property either equally by number of units, number of bedrooms, old rateable values or the square feet of your property.
 The basis used may differ depending on the service being provided.

 For leaseholders and shared owners, your lease may require you to pay ground rent to the freeholder of your property.
 Your lease will also say if the amount of ground rent payable will increase over time.
 Ground rent is only payable if you receive a notice of demand, which will usually be sent to you annually before the start of each financial year.